router-resources/Router-Nitro-Cookbook/Module10.md

 ### Step1: Setting up the project

+To begin, open your preferred code editor.
+I'll be using VS Code for this tutorial.
+Next, ensure you have Node.js installed.
+You can download it from https://nodejs.org/en/download.
-So, firstly open your code editor .
-My personal favourite is VS Code , so we'll be using VS Code throughout the tutorial .
-Then install Node JS .
-In order to install Node JS , you can visit https://nodejs.org/en/download .
-After Node JS has been successfully installed , you can verify this by running node -v and npm -v in your terminal.
-Then open your VS Code and follow these steps
+Once Node.js is installed, verify its installation by running node -v and npm -v in your terminal.
+After confirming Node.js is set up properly, open VS Code and proceed with the following steps.

 **Create a Project Directory:**